i-hardy/CV/README.md

 I am a **Full Stack Junior Developer** looking for a role where I can consolidate and extend my programming knowledge, and where I will be challenged to achieve more.

 I chose to change career and pursue programming following a period of upheaval in my life, which prompted me to reconsider my priorities.
-I decided I wanted to work in a field in which I would be able to engage my intellectual faculties every day, solve problems, and contribute to the crafting of excellent technologies.
+I decided I wanted to work in a field in which I would be intellectually challenged and able to apply both creative and logical thinking processes to solve problems and apply a craft.

 ## Skills